 - having not been convicted of a felony, significant misdemeanor, or three or more misdemeanors; or otherwise posing a threat to public safety or national security.

-MPI estimates that as of 2017 approximately 1.3 million people met all criteria to apply, 408,000 met all criteria except for education, and 120,000 would be eligible upon turning 15 provided they remain in school.
+MPI estimates that as of 2018 approximately 1.3 million people met all criteria to apply under the original DACA program, 408,000 met all criteria except for education, and 120,000 would be eligible upon turning 15 provided they remain in school.

-Between August 15, 2012, when USCIS began accepting applications, and September 30, 2017, 906,693 initial applications were accepted for consideration.
-Thus, as of September 30, 2017 (the most recent data made public by USCIS at the time of this writing), about 68 percent of the immediately eligible population had applied.
-USCIS approved 798,980 (or 88 percent) of these initial applications as of September 30, 2017; 71,680 (8 percent) were denied and the remainder were pending.
+Between August 15, 2012, when USCIS began accepting applications, and September 30, 2018 (the most recent data available at the time of this writing), 908,755 initial applications were accepted for consideration.
+Thus, as of September 30, 2018, about 70 percent of the immediately eligible population had applied.
+USCIS approved 823,283 (or 91 percent) of these initial applications; 79,763 (9 percent) were denied, and the remainder were pending.

-The top states of residence for accepted initial applications were California (27 percent), Texas (16 percent), New York (6 percent), and Illinois and Florida (5 percent each).
-The top countries of origin were Mexico (78 percent), El Salvador (4 percent), Guatemala (3 percent), Honduras (2 percent), and Peru and Brazil (1 percent each).
+The top states of residence for accepted initial applications since the program’s inception are California (27 percent), Texas (16 percent), New York (6 percent), and Illinois and Florida (5 percent each).
+The top countries of origin are Mexico (78 percent), El Salvador (4 percent), Guatemala (3 percent), Honduras (2 percent), and Peru and Brazil (1 percent each).

-As of September 4, 2017, accordingly to data from USCIS, 689,800 individuals were current DACA recipients.
-MPI estimates that 52 percent of the immediately eligible population as of 2017 were participating the program.
+As of August 30, 2018, according to most recent data from USCIS, 699,350 individuals were current DACA recipients.
+MPI estimates that 54 percent of the immediately eligible population as of 2018 were participating the program.

-The top states of residence for DACA recipients were California (29 percent), Texas (16 percent), Illinois and New York (about 5 percent each), and Florida, Arizona, and North Carolina (about 4 percent each).
+The top states of residence for DACA active participants were California (29 percent), Texas (16 percent), Illinois and New York (about 5 percent each), followed by Florida, Arizona, and North Carolina (about 4 percent each).

-The top countries of origin were Mexico (79 percent), El Salvador (4 percent), Guatemala (3 percent), Honduras (2 percent), and Peru and South Korea (1 percent each).
+The top countries of origin of active DACA program participants were Mexico (80 percent), El Salvador (4 percent), Guatemala (3 percent), Honduras (2 percent), and Peru and South Korea (1 percent each).

-- Click here for detailed USCIS data on countries of birth, state and metro areas of residence, sex, age, and marital status of DACA recipients as of September 4, 2017.
+- For more information on countries of birth, state and metro areas of residence, sex, age, and marital status of DACA recipients as of September 4, 2017, see detailed USCIS data.

-- View MPI estimates of DACA program participation rates and the immediately eligible at the national and state level, as well as for top countries of origin.
+- View MPI estimates of DACA program participation rates and the immediately eligible at national and state levels, as well as for top countries of origin.

-How many unaccompanied children (UACs) and families were apprehended at the U.S.-Mexico border?
+How many unaccompanied children and families have been apprehended at the U.S.-Mexico border?

 - View the most up-to-date DHS data on apprehensions of unaccompanied children and family units in FY 2018.

-How many apprehensions of unauthorized immigrants occur annually?
+How many apprehensions of unauthorized immigrants occur at the border annually?